 On July 22, 2018, 29-year-old Faisal Hussain fired a pistol at crowds of people dining at outdoor restaurants on Toronto's popular Danforth Avenue, killing two and wounding 13.
 The fatalities are identified as a 10-year-old girl and an 18-year-old woman.
 After a firefight with police, officers discovered Hussain dead in a nearby alley.
 There are conflicting reports of whether he died of a self-inflicted gunshot or from the firefight with police.
 Hussain's family lamented his actions and said he suffered from mental health problems his entire life.
 Two days later, Toronto police declared the shooting unrelated to national security, but ISIS claimed responsibility hours later through its Amaq News Agency.
-ISIS did not mention Hussain by name, but said that the attack was carried out by "a soldier of the Islamic State ... in response to calls to target the citizens of the coalition countries."
-(Sources: Washington Post, Reuters, National Post, Associated Press, ABC News)
+ISIS did not mention Hussain by name but said that the attack was carried out by "a soldier of the Islamic State ... in response to calls to target the citizens of the coalition countries."
+Canadian officials denied ISIS's claim of responsibility.
+(Sources: Washington Post [1], Reuters [2], National Post [3], Associated Press [4], ABC News [5], Public Safety Canada [6])

-Terrorists inspired by violent Islamist ideology remain the primary threat to Canada, according to the 2017 Public Report on the Terrorist Threat to Canada, released in December 2017 by Public Safety Canada.
-The report also found that there is "always the potential" for terrorism motivated by extreme right-wing ideologies.
-(Sources: Public Safety Canada, Public Safety Canada)
+Terrorists inspired by violent ideologies remain a significant threat to Canada, according to the 2018 Public Report on the Terrorist Threat to Canada, released in April 2019 by Public Safety Canada.
+The government also remains concerned about terrorism motivated by extreme right-wing ideologies.
+(Source: Public Safety Canada [6])